 Platform

-In terms of Lokalise, a platform is an attribute that can be assigned to a translation key.
-There are four platforms:
+In Lokalise, a platform is an attribute you can assign to a translation key.
+There are four platforms available:

 What happens when I upload file to Lokalise?

-So, what exactly is going to happen when you upload your translation files to Lokalise?
-We'll parse these files and extract all key-value pairs along with additional attributes (comments, descriptions, extra attributes).
-Based on the file format, keys will be assigned to the corresponding platforms.
+When you upload your translation files to Lokalise, the platform parses the files and extracts all key-value pairs, along with any additional attributes like comments, descriptions, or extra metadata.
+Based on the file format, the extracted keys are automatically assigned to the appropriate platforms.

 Keys and values will be displayed in the following way:

-Click on the key name to bring up the key editor where you can manage key filenames.
+files.You can click on the key name to access the key editor and manage options, like filenames.

-• To the right, you can see English and French translations.
-Both are linked to the api key.
-Click on one of the translations to edit it.
+To the right, you can see the translations for English and French, both linked to the

 Now we can create a simple hierarchy: